dougeby/IntuneDocs/InTuneDocs/DeployUse/install-the-windows-pc-client-with-microsoft-intune.md

 5. Capture an image of the reference computer and then deploy this to targeted computers.

 When the targeted computer restarts at the completion of Windows Setup, the **WindowsIntuneEnrollPending** registry key is created.
-The enrollment package checks whether the computer is enrolled.
+The enrollment package checks to see if the computer is enrolled.
 If the computer is enrolled, no further action is taken.
 If the computer is not enrolled, the enrollment package creates a Microsoft Intune Automatic Enrollment Task.

 When the automatic enrollment task runs at the next scheduled time, it checks the existence of the **WindowsIntuneEnrollPending** registry value, and it tries to enroll the targeted PC in Intune.
 If the enrollment fails for any reason, the enrollment is retried the next time the task runs.
-The retries continue for a period of a month.
+The retries continue for a month.

-The Intune Automatic Enrollment Task, the **WindowsIntuneEnrollPending** registry value, and the account certificate are deleted from the targeted computer when the enrollment is successful or after a month.
+The Intune Automatic Enrollment Task, the **WindowsIntuneEnrollPending** registry value, and the account certificate are deleted from the targeted computer either when the enrollment is successful or after a month (whichever comes first).

 ## Instruct users to self-enroll